 Step 2.
 Click the Check Now button to start.

-For post-2016 devices, we suggest owners follow the guide here to check if there is a TPM module on their motherboard.
-If the result is positive, go on learning how to enable the TPM 2.0 in BIOS, to get your computer ready for Windows 11 upgrade.
+For post-2016 devices, we suggest owners follow the guide to check if there is a TPM module on their motherboard.
+If the result is positive, they should enable the TPM 2.0 in BIOS to get their computer ready for Windows 11 upgrade.

 Step 1.
-Press Windows + R keys to bring up the Run box, type tpm.msc and hit Enter.
+To open the Trusted Platform Module (TPM) Management Console, press the Windows + R keys to bring up the Run box, type tpm.msc, and hit Enter.

 Figure 2: The result when you have a TPM module